QinlinChen/QinlinChen.github.io/index.md

   - Mini Operating System Kernel. (in C)
 - [ics2017-pa](https://github.com/QinlinChen/ics2017-pa) (from NJU: Introduction to Computer Systems)
   - i386 Emulator. (in C)

-AI System for Guandan (in Python, in a Group of Three Students) (Course: Artificial Intelligence)

 ## Awards & Honors
 - 南京大学2020届优秀毕业生 (Outstanding Graduates Awards of Nanjing University, 2020)